Xilinx/Vitis_Libraries/solver/docs/src/guide_L2/MatrixDecomposition/gesvj/gesvj.rst

 Architecture
 ============
-From the algorithm, we know that the core part of the computation is two columns of data read-and-accumulate, and then updating corresponding two columns of data in Matrix A and V. In this library, we implement this core module in the following architecture.
+From the algorithm, you know that the core part of the computation is two columns of data read-and-accumulate, and then updating corresponding two columns of data in Matrix A and V. In this library, implement this core module in the following architecture.

 .. figure:: /images/gesvj/gesvj_structure.png
         :width: 40%